 Admitted to the legal profession: 2009

-Alex joined VLA Chambers in early 2024 and is based at our Bendigo office.
+Alex joined Victoria Legal Aid Chambers in 2024 and is based at our Bendigo office.
 Although he appears primarily in the Bendigo, Ballarat and Shepparton regions, he accepts briefs all over Victoria (including Melbourne).

 Having lived and worked in regional areas for many years, Alex is committed to providing high quality representation to clients across the state.

-Prior to joining Chambers Alex was a senior lawyer in VLA's Bendigo office, where he ran a busy indictable and summary crime practice.
-He has also worked at VLA’s Shepparton office, where he held roles including Managing Lawyer and Deputy Managing Lawyer.
+Prior to joining Chambers Alex was a senior lawyer in Victoria Legal Aid's Bendigo office, where he ran a busy indictable and summary crime practice.
+He has also worked at Victoria Legal Aid’s Shepparton office, where he held roles including Managing Lawyer and Deputy Managing Lawyer.

-Before joining VLA, Alex spent two years as a lawyer at the Victorian Aboriginal Legal Service.
+Before joining Victoria Legal Aid, Alex spent two years as a lawyer at the Victorian Aboriginal Legal Service.

 Alex is available to be briefed in: